shenoyninad/budday-wishes/README.md

-# budday-wishes
-A simple website to be customizable to wish people on their buddays
+A simple website to wish people a happy birthday!